thoughtspot/thoughtspot.github.io/_complex-search/add-formula-to-search.md

 You can create a formula from directly within a search.
 If you have the privilege that allows you to create or edit worksheets, you can also create a formula within a worksheet.
 Formulas in worksheets act as derived columns, so that anyone who uses the worksheet as a data source will see the formula as just another column.

 Adding a formula within a search works much the same way as adding a formula to a worksheet.
 However, you will be able to edit the formula directly from within the answer.
-If you add the answer to a pinboard and share it with the **Edit** privilege, other people can see the formula results, too.
+If you add the answer to a Liveboard and share it with the **Edit** privilege, other people can see the formula results, too.
 To make edits to the formula, they also need to have the **Edit** privilege on the underlying data.

 -   **[Add a formula to a search]({{ site.baseurl }}/complex-search/how-to-add-formula.html)**
 You can add a formula directly within a search.
 Some common reasons for using a formula in a search are to perform mathematical functions, check for and replace null values, or add if...then...else logic.